SE-E23-SP3/web-technology-project/README.md

 sudo docker compose down -v
 ```
 > [!WARNING]
 > This will remove all data.
-Cannot be unddone!
+Cannot be undone!